IBM/istio101/workshop/exercise-5/README.md

     mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud   ["169.1.1.1"]   None             created           mycluster-85f044fc29ce613c264409c04a76c95d-0001
     ```

-5. Make note of the NLB host name (<nlb_host_name>), as it will be used to access your Guestbook app in later parts of the course.
-Create an environment variable for it and test using curl
+1. Make note of the NLB host name (<nlb_host_name>), as it will be used to access your Guestbook app in later parts of the course.
+Create an environment variable for it and test using curl or visit in your browser.

     Example:
     ```
     export NLB_HOSTNAME=mycluster-85f044fc29ce613c264409c04a76c95d-0001.us-east.containers.appdomain.cloud
+    ```
+    ```
     curl $NLB_HOSTNAME
     ```

-6. Enable health check of the NLB host for Istio ingress gateway:
+1. Enable health check of the NLB host for Istio ingress gateway:

     ```shell
     ibmcloud ks nlb-dns-monitor-configure --cluster $MYCLUSTER --nlb-host $NLB_HOSTNAME --type HTTP --description "Istio ingress gateway health check" --path "/healthz/ready" --port 15020 --enable